esarks/SkylerThomas2/02_chapter-01-my-swamp-secular.md

 This is authenticity stripped to bone: *I can't.
 Help.*

-One teacher talks about two kinds of suffering:

-> "There are two kinds of suffering: necessary suffering and unnecessary suffering.
+Richard Rohr, in *Falling Upward*, talks about two kinds of suffering: necessary suffering and unnecessary suffering.

 Unnecessary suffering is when you fight reality, blame others, stay in victimhood, and refuse to let the pain teach you.
 It's suffering that embitters rather than transforms.

 Necessary suffering is when you enter the pain consciously, asking 'What is this teaching me?
 How is this changing me?
 Where is truth in this?'

 The same suffering can be either necessary or unnecessary.
 The difference isn't the suffering itself; it's how you engage it.
 Necessary suffering breaks you open.
-And that breaking is grace, because only the broken can be filled."
+And that breaking is grace, because only the broken can be filled.
->
-> — Richard Rohr, *Falling Upward*

 The cry for help—*I can't do this anymore*—marks the shift from unnecessary to necessary suffering.

 You stop fighting reality and start asking what it's trying to teach you.

 ---
 ## Stories of the Swamp

 Want to know something interesting?
 This swamp thing isn't new.
 People have been stuck in swamps for thousands of years.
 And some of their stories might sound familiar.